Skip to main content

 calculation, the BGP-LS SPF route advertisements can be used to

-topology visibility can then be used for troubleshooting and
+available.
+The resultant topology visibility can then be used for

-heuristics, as well as, the complete set of management applications
+algorithms and heuristics, as well as the complete set of management

 boxes typically have direct or very simple connectivity, BGP external

-sessions would typically not include the BGP SPF SAFI.
+sessions would typically not include the BGP-LS SPF SAFI.

 topologies and avail the inherent convergence improvements.

-However, determining whether or to establish a BGP session is more
+However, determining whether to establish a BGP session is more

 In such topologies, other techniques such as those described in

 topology but never be used for transit traffic.
-These in include
+These include

 situations where a server wants to make application services